Minnesota–Wisconsin football rivalry

 The Minnesota–Wisconsin football rivalry is an American college football rivalry between the Minnesota Golden Gophers and Wisconsin Badgers.
-It is the most-played rivalry in the NCAA Division I Football Bowl Subdivision, with 132 meetings between the two teams.
+It is the most-played rivalry in the NCAA Division I Football Bowl Subdivision, with 134 meetings between the two teams.
+It is also the longest continuously played rivalry in Division I FBS, with an uninterrupted streak of 118 games through the 2024 season.
 The winner of the game receives Paul Bunyan's Axe, a tradition that started in 1948 after the first trophy, the Slab of Bacon, disappeared after the 1943 game when the Badgers were supposed to turn it over to the Golden Gophers.
 Minnesota and Wisconsin first played in 1890 and have met every year since, except for 1906.
-The series is tied 62–62–8 through 2022.
+The series is tied 63–63–8 through 2024.

 Wisconsin took the series lead for the first time after defeating Minnesota 31–0 in the 2017 game; Minnesota had led the overall series since 1902, at times by as many as 20 games.

 The rivalry game is sometimes known as the Border Battle.

 History

 The rivalry was first played in 1890 on Minnesota's campus, in Minneapolis, resulting in a 63–0 Minnesota victory.
 Theron Lyman led Wisconsin to its first win over Minnesota in 1894.
 The game became a conference rivalry with the creation of the Western Conference (later the Big Ten Conference) in 1896.
 In 1906, President Theodore Roosevelt suspended college football rivalry games for safety concerns, due to player injuries and fatalities on the field.
 It is the single year the two teams did not play each other.
 Subsequently, it is now the longest uninterrupted rivalry in FBS Division 1 college football.
 The game has never been played in any city besides Minneapolis, and Madison, Wisconsin.

 From 1933 to 1982, it was traditionally the final game of the regular season for both schools.
 It has resumed being a season finale as of 2014, following the Big Ten's new divisional alignment and schedule for the final weekend of conference play.

 The 2014 and 2019 games decided the Big Ten West champion; Wisconsin defeated Minnesota 34–24 to go to the 2014 Big Ten Football Championship Game against Ohio State.
 In 2019, Wisconsin defeated Minnesota 38–17 to go to the 2019 Big Ten Football Championship Game against Ohio State.
 The last time the rivalry determined a Big Ten Conference champion was in 1962 when #3 Wisconsin defeated #5 Minnesota for a berth to the 1963 Rose Bowl.

 Wisconsin won 14 straight meetings against Minnesota, from 2004 to 2017, before the Gophers beat the Badgers in their 2018 matchup.
 It ended the longest losing streak for either team in the history of the rivalry.
+The rivalry was declared 'protected' by the Big Ten in 2023, after the Big Ten West was disbanded as a result of the latest conference expansion.
+This ensures the Border Battle will continue to be played annually.